Azure-Samples/ms-identity-docs-code-javascript/vanillajs-spa/README.md

     * `redirectUri` - The **Redirect URI** of the application.
 If necessary, replace the text in quotes with the redirect URI that was recorded earlier.

 ## Run the application and sign in

 Run the project with a web server by using Node.js:

-1. To start the server, run the following commands from within the project directory:

-    ```console
-    npm install
-    npm start
-    ```

-### Run the application and sign in

-Run the project with a web server by using Node.js: